securefederatedai/openfl/docs/source/workflow/running_the_federation.notebook.rst

      fl_model = FederatedModel(build_model,data_loader=fl_data)

+For the second example with a PyTorch model, the :code:`FederatedModel` function takes the following parameters:

-If you have a Pytorch model, there are three parameters that should be passed to the :code:`FederatedModel`: The class that defines the network definition and associated forward function, lambda optimizer method that can be set to a newly instantiated network, and finally the loss function.
-See below for an example:
+- The class that defines the network definition and associated forward function
+- The lambda optimizer method that can be set to a newly instantiated network
+- The loss function

+	**Example 2:**

     .. code-block:: python